SSU Writing Style Guide

 ~To date, more than 200 faculty, as well as 600 students...

-- "Over" usually refers to spatial reference, such as "over six feet long."
+- "Over" usually refers to spatial reference or age.

 The official name of the Univeristy is "Sonoma State University."
 In both print and electronic documents, first reference to the University's name should be "Sonoma State University."
 Subsequent references may be "Sonoma State," or if necessary for brevity, "SSU."